Skip to main content

 Understand the Architecture

-Migrate from Legacy Gateways
+Migrate from existing gateways

 If you're evaluating STOA as a replacement for an existing gateway: